larsoyd/ArchLinuxTutorials/extra/tutorials/secureboot.md

 ---

-### 14) Add a Secure Boot check to Topgrade
+### 14) OPTIONAL: Add a Secure Boot check to Topgrade

-This could be tedious to do with `yay` as you would always have to add `sudo sbctl verify` to the end of the command after `&&` or with an alias.
+This is only if you installed `topgrade` in the post-install tutorial.
+This could be tedious to do with `pacman` as you would always have to add `sudo sbctl verify` to the end of the command after `&&` or with an alias.
 The better way to do this is to use Topgrade and add it as a `post_command` which runs after your updates are done.
 To do this, first open your Topgrade configuration:

 ```zsh
 topgrade --edit-config